Originally posted on June 13, 2019 @ 10:36 AM

 In fact, I think the RAA is a GOLDMINE of information IF drivers were to simply talk to each other instead of sitting in their cars like they don’t know anybody.

-You may have seen me in 2017 talking to drivers, or a few times this past summer, and perhaps we have even spoken.
+You may have seen me in 2017 talking to drivers, or a few times during the summer of 2018, and perhaps we have even spoken.

-In my opinion, TRYP brings the opportunity for drivers to think TERRITORY.
+In my opinion, a new rideshare service brings the opportunity for drivers to think TERRITORY.

 - As a driver, where do you live?

 - Are there people in your area that could use your services of getting them from Point A to Point B?

 - If so, how many of those people would you need on a daily/weekly basis to meet your financial needs and obligations?

 So for easy math, let’s just say each ride earns you $10 on average

 - You want $100/day;